cabal-club/cable/readme.md

 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.
 2. Making a large quantity of expensive requests (e.g. a time range request on a channel with a long chat history that covers its entire lifetime, repeatedly).
     1. Clients could implement per-connection rate limiting on requests, to prevent a degradation of service from network participants.
-3. Creating a excessively large number of new channels (by writing at least one `post/text` post to each).
+3. Creating an excessively large number of new channels (by writing at least one `post/text` post to each).
 Since channels can only be created and not removed, this has the potential to make a cabal somewhat unusable by legitimate users, if there are so many garbage channels they cannot locate real ones.
     1. New channel creation could be rate-limited, although even at a limit of 1 channel/day, it still would not take long to produce high levels of noise.
+    2. Future moderation capabilities could curtail channels discovered to be garbage by issuing moderation posts that delete such channels.
 4. Providing a `Post Response` with large amounts of bogus data.
 Ultimately the content hashes from the requested hash and the data will not match, but the machine may expend a great deal of time and computational power determining each data block's legitimacy.

-#### 7.2.1.4 Confidentiality
-1. An attacker who appears legitimate (e.g. via a stolen machine belonging to a legitimate member) could connect to other members of the cabal and make ongoing and historic requests for cabal data, effectively spying on all members' posts, undetected, indefinitely.

-#### 7.2.1.5 Repudiation
+#### 7.2.1.4 Repudiation
 1. While all posts are cryptographically signed, a user can still claim that their private signing key was stolen, making reliable non-repudiation infeasible.
+    1. A limited mitigation could involve a user posting a new `post/tombstone` post that informs other peers that this identity has been compromised, and that it should no longer be trusted as legitimate henceforth.

-#### 7.2.1.6 Message Omission
+#### 7.2.1.5 Message Omission
-1. While a machine can not issue a `post/delete` to erase another user's posts, they could easily choose to omit post hashes from responses to requests made to them by others.
+1. While a machine can not issue a `post/delete` to erase another user's posts, they could choose to omit post hashes from responses to requests made to them by others.
 This attack is only viable if the machine is a client's only means of accessing certain data (e.g. the client was unable to directly connect to any non-attacker machines).
 Once that client connects to other, non-malicious machines, they will be able to "fill the gaps" of missing data within the time window & channels in which they are interested.

-#### 7.2.1.7 Attacker Expulsion
+#### 7.2.1.6 Attacker Expulsion
 1. An attacker causing problems by means of spoofing, denial of service, passive listening, or inappropriate use cannot, as per the current protocol design, be expelled from the cabal group chat.
 Legitimate users have no means of recourse beyond starting a new cabal and not inviting the attacker.
+    1. Future moderation capabilities added to the protocol could render the attacker unable to connect with a significant portion of the cabal using e.g. transitive blocking capabilities, mitigating their inappropriate use.

 ### 7.2.2 Protections
 #### 7.2.2.1 Replay Attacks